 By Lesley Hargraves, CPA, Audit Partner

 The American Institute of Certified Public Accountants (AICPA) issued guidance for nongovernmental entities on accounting for forgivable Paycheck Protection Program (PPP) loans in accordance with accounting principles generally accepted in the U.S. (US GAAP).
-The guidance applies to both for-profit business entities and not-for-profit entities and provides entities with options to account for the PPP loan funds as either debt or a grant.
+The guidance applies to both for-profit business entities and not-for-profit entities and provides entities with options for accounting for PPP loan forgiveness as either debt or a grant.

 Entities that expect to meet the PPP loan eligibility criteria for forgiveness and conclude that the PPP loan represents, in substance, a grant that is expected to be forgiven may elect to account for the PPP loan funds received as a grant.